skylarenglish/skylarenglish.github.io/_posts/2024-11-15-Boardgame-Rules-3.md

 Once it becomes clear that a player is in the lead, especially if it seems like they are dragging the game out to earn extra points, the other players should consider conceding.
 The game can only be conceded as long as all players besides the winner agree and sign the Game Report.
 What is written on the Game Report is final.

+## The Great Houses
+Max, Toph, Rachel, Zack and Karson are the scions of the Great Houses.
+If more than one of them are in a game then it is a Great Game and is worth 1.2x points to all players involved.

+## Ronin
+Jules, Brenna, Les, John N. and Paul get a single Challenge token for the day that they may issue to play a particular game against a player.
+In the case of a multiplayer game they may use their token to ensure a spot in the game. [^challenge]

 ## No Repeats
 You may not play the same game back to back.